1. Lead with the decision

 5. End with next steps and owners

 A readout should always end with action: what happens next, who owns it, and when it will happen.
-If the decision is to iterate, outline the next test idea.
+If the decision is to iterate, outline the next test idea and link it back to the retro conversation that surfaced the learning.
 If the decision is to ship, list the rollout plan.

 Make the story repeatable